Saying something the reader already knows has its uses and can be done acceptably by means of subordination

 REPETITION BY MEANS OF SUBORDINATING CONJUNCTIONS

 It is subordinating conjunctions used at the start of a sentence, as in (a) above, that are useful for good repetition.
-By making the words after them sound less important than the rest of the sentence, so that the reader feels the sentence is not “about” it, but rather is about what the rest of the sentence is saying.
-In other words, the sentence is not about unemployment but rather about wages.
+By making the words after them sound less important than the rest of the sentence, they indicate that the sentence is not “about” that, but rather is about what the rest of the sentence is saying.
+In other words, as shows sentence (a) to be not about unemployment but about wages.
 The part after as is suggested to be “something you already know” – a crucial message in order to avoid bad repetition.

 REPETITION BY MEANS OF PREPOSITIONS

 Most conjunctions can be paraphrased by a preposition of similar meaning.
 This can only happen, however, if the verb after the conjunction is either removed or given the –ing ending (see 84.
 Seven Things to Know About Prepositions and 70.
 Gerunds).
 Sentence (a) above can be written with a preposition like this:

-A third way to subordinate an idea in a sentence is by changing a verb into a related noun (see 131.
+A third way to subordinate a repeated idea in a sentence is by changing its verb into a related noun (see 131.
 Uses of “Action” Nouns).
 Consider this example:

 REPETITION BY MEANS OF RELATIVE PRONOUNS AND ADJECTIVES

-Another way to subordinate a repeated point is by means of relative pronouns (who, whom, which or that (see 34.
+Another way to subordinate a repeated point is by means of who, whom, which or that (see 34.
 Relative Pronouns and Commas).
 Consider the statement Some television programmes are unsuitable for children.
 If we wished to say something about these television programmes in a much later sentence, where the reader needed first to be reminded of the original statement, we could repeat the sentence with which added before the verb, like this:

 The words which are unsuitable for children imply that the reader already knows that some TV programmes are unsuitable for children – in other words that a reminder is being given of this known fact.
 The new point (e.g. should not be shown in the early evening) could then be added onto the end of the sentence, its verb allowed there because of the joining nature of which.

-Finally, good repetition can even be achieved with adjectives (and adjective-like alternatives, such as participles and adjectival nouns.
-This is because these all do a similar thing to relative pronouns: describe nouns.
-The good repetition in (e) above can be rephrased with an adjective like this:
+Finally, good repetition can even be achieved with adjectives (and adjective-like alternatives, such as participles and adjectival nouns).
+This is because these are all similar to relative pronouns in describing nouns.
+The good repetition in (h) above can be rephrased with an adjective like this:

-A participle would be more likely where the verb in the corresponding relative clause was not a form of to be.
-If, for example, the words after which in (e) were require concentration, the subordination in (f) might be television programmes requiring concentration (see 52.
+A participle might be more likely where the verb in the corresponding relative clause was not a form of BE.
+If, for example, the words after which in (h) were require concentration, the subordination in (i) might be television programmes requiring concentration (see 52.
 Participles Placed Just After their Noun).
 Now here is a task to practise/test ability to use the various kinds of subordination.

 PRACTICE: Repeat each point below by means of suitable words in the blank space after it (various answers are possible; suggestions are given below).